Llenar70/allye-doc/Propensity Score Matching.md

 *   **Treatment Effect Estimation (IPW)**
     *   When "Calculate IPW" is enabled and an outcome is provided, the widget displays the estimated Average Treatment Effect (ATE) computed using IPW.
 The effect represents the population-level difference between treated and control.
+    *   For discrete outcomes, the baseline value specified in the control panel is coded as 0 and all other outcomes as 1 before computing the IPW estimates.

 *   **Status Bar Diagnostics**
     *   After execution, the status bar displays overlap diagnostics (e.g., fraction of treated/control outside the estimated common support).
 Use this as a quick quantitative check alongside the PS distributions.